-The deans of instruction are responsible for the instructional quality and integrity for all academic programs and courses.
-In order to facilitate this directive, the dean of instruction work collaboratively with, but not limited to: instructional directors, department chairs, program coordinators, instructional coordinators, and faculty.
+The Deans of Instruction are responsible for the instructional quality and integrity for all academic programs and courses.
+In order to facilitate this directive, the Deans of Instruction work collaboratively with, but not limited to: Senior Administrators, the Department Chairpersons, instructional coordinators, faculty, DIET, and CCIT.

-At the course level, instructional quality and integrity is maintained by department chairs, program coordinators, instructional coordinators, and faculty.
-This ensures that the responsibility for distance education quality and integrity extends beyond the administration.
+At the course level, instructional quality and integrity is maintained by the Department Chairperson, the instructional coordinators, and instructors.
+This ensures that the responsibility for distance education quality and integrity extends beyond the Administration.

 Individuals responsible for distance education course quality and integrity receive additional support from a number of divisions.
-This includes, but is not limited to: CCIT, IIT, the Office of Research and Analytics, planning and assessment, and student services.
+This includes, but not limited to: DIET, CCIT, Institutional Research, Planning and Assessment, and Student Services.